RedBedHed/boic-v1.0/DOC/Lang.md

 # Control Flow

+Control flow statements quite literally allow you to control the flow of the program.
+In Boi, control flow statements may be nested within each other to create complex programs.

 ## Conditionals

 In Boilang, the "if" keyword is "ifboi", the "else if" keyword is "elifboi", and the "else" keyword is "elseboi".